Skilled Worker Visa (formerly known as TIER 2 General)

 E What work is not allowed?

-They are also not allowed to hold more than 10% shares in the sponsor company if it is a limited (unless applying under the Intra Company Transfer category or those who earn £155,300 or more).
+They are also not allowed to hold more than 10% shares in the sponsor company if it is a limited (unless applying under the Intra-Company Visa category or those who earn £155,300 or more).

 F Switching Rules

-The following persons are able to switch into one of the above categories of Tier 2, provided they fulfil all the requirements:
+The following persons are able to switch into one of the above categories of the Worker Visa, provided they fulfil all the requirements:

-In order to be able to switch from a Tier 4 visa to a Tier 2 (General) visa you must have obtained one of the qualifications below:
+In order to be able to switch from a Student visa to a Skilled Worker Visa you must have obtained one of the qualifications below:

 The other student visa categories are: